ljbo82/c-cpp-gcc-builder/docs/doxygen.mk.md

 ### Output variables

-_This makefile does not expose any variable._
+_This makefile does not expose any variable explicitly._

 --------------------------------------------------------------------------------

 ## Functions

-_This makefile does not expose any function._
+_This makefile does not expose any function explicitly._